dolittle-entropy/playbook/_docs/01_working_on_a_team/WorkingAgreement.md

 ---
 layout: default
-title: Working Agreement
+title: Game Plan
 nav_order: 3
 has_children: false
 parent: Working on a Team
 ---
-# Sections of a working agreement
+# Sections of a Game Plan

-A working agreement is a document or a set of documents that describe how we work together as a team and what our expectations and principles are.
+A game plan is a document or a set of documents that describe how we work together as a team and what our expectations and principles are.

-The working agreement created by the team at the beginning of the project, and is stored in the repository so that it is readily available for everyone working on the project.
+The game plan created by the team at the beginning of the project, and is stored in the repository so that it is readily available for everyone working on the project.

-The following are examples of sections and points that can be part of a working agreement but each team should compose their own, and adjust times, communication channels, branch naming policies etc. to fit their team needs.
+The following are examples of sections and points that can be part of a game plan but each team should compose their own, and adjust times, communication channels, branch naming policies etc. to fit their team needs.